dbnkocao/toy_robot/README.md

 rackup config.ru
 ```

-There ara a example in [toyrobot-daniel.herokuapp.com](https://toyrobot-daniel.herokuapp.com)
+There are a example in [toyrobot-daniel.herokuapp.com](https://toyrobot-daniel.herokuapp.com)